semgrep/semgrep-docs/docs/faq.md

 No. Semgrep CI runs fully in your CI pipeline and your source-code never leaves your environment.
 Only meta-data related to Semgrep runs (see below) are sent to Semgrep's service.

-#### What data do you store?
+#### What data is stored?

+[Semgrep](https://github.com/returntocorp/semgrep) may send data to Semgrep App in accordance with the [metrics policy](/metrics).

-Semgrep CI collects usage data to provide useful results and to help improve the product.
-Two types of data are sent to r2c servers: scan data and findings data.
-Scan data includes project id, CI environment and scan meta-data.
+Semgrep CI sends two types of data to r2c servers: scan data and findings data.
+Scan data includes project id, CI environment, and scan meta-data.
 Findings data are used to provide human readable content for notifications and integrations, as well tracking results as new, fixed, or duplicate.
 For more information and detailed description for each data field, refer to Semgrep CI [PRIVACY.md](https://github.com/returntocorp/semgrep-action/blob/develop/PRIVACY.md).
-Note that [Semgrep](https://github.com/returntocorp/semgrep) does not collect or send any scan or findings data.

 #### What network requests are made?